opera-gaming/gx-detect/README.md

 # gx-detect
-How-to for detecting GX browser in the web page
+How-to for detecting GX browser on the web page.

 ### Scenario
 You would like to determine if a site is being visited through Opera GX.